Cochlear Implants in Children

 Parents are asked to complete questionnaires to help determine functional hearing and hearing aid benefit.

-At Comer Children’s, you may wait in the operating room until the anesthesia takes effect and your child is asleep — one of many extra steps the cochlear implant team takes to assure the best experience for your child and for you.
+At Comer Children’s, you may wait in the operating room until the anesthesia takes effect and your child is asleep — one of many extra steps our cochlear implant team takes to assure the best experience for your child and for you.
 For your comfort, we can also arrange an overnight stay for your child and family.

 Three to four weeks after surgery, your child returns to have the implanted device activated.
 This involves linking the implanted internal receiver to the external speech processor.
 The audiologist creates the initial MAP or program, which allows your child to hear sound for the first time with the cochlear implant.